vu3xk41997/odin-todo_list/README.md

 * notes: title, description (display as grid in seperate page)

 ## Process
-* Set up project structure, display nav
+* display data from local storage